-The City is also monitoring that the collection crews are leaving behind non-recyclables in the blue box (contamination).
+Collection crews are being monitored to make sure they're leaving behind non-recyclables in the blue box (contamination).
 The goal is to not confuse the resident by collecting non-recyclables.

 Ultimately, an effective program should not only explain what can be diverted/recycled, but how and why.